mythrhyth/handMotionRacer/README.md

 - Scoring System: Earn points based on distance traveled and obstacles avoided.
 - Leaderboards: Compete with other players and share your high scores.
 ## Gameplay
-- Controls: Use touch controls to switch lanes and maneuver your car and guestures as well
+- Controls: Use touch controls to switch lanes and maneuver your car and gestures as well
 - Objective: Avoid obstacles, collect power-ups, and survive as long as possible to achieve a high score.